jbetancur/react-data-table-component/README.md

   * React 16.6+
   * styled-components 3.2.3+ || 4.0.0+

-If you need to have backwards compatability with React versions previous to 16.3 you will have to `yarn add react-data-table-component@0.13.0`.

-** Note that versions previous to react-data-table-component@1.0.0` are  deprecated and will no longer be maintained. **

 ## Installation
 React Data Table requires the wonderful `styled-components` library.
 If you've already installed `styled-components` there is no need to install it again.